Over the River and Through the Woods: A Day Trip on Oregon’s Infinity Loop

 Multnomah Falls

-The grandest of the Gorge’s waterfalls and the second highest year-round fall in the nation, Multnomah Falls features a 620’ plunge between its two tiers.
+The grandest of the Gorge’s waterfalls and the one of the highest year-round falls in the nation, Multnomah Falls features a 620’ plunge between its two tiers.
 It is the most visited natural recreation site in the Pacific Northwest.
 One look and you’ll know why.

 Bonneville Lock and Dam

-Built in the 1930s, the dam is a National Historic Site and the first of a string of dams in the main channel of the Columbia River.
+Built in the 1930s, Bonneville Dam is a National Historic Site and the first of a string of dams in the main channel of the Columbia River.
 The visitor's center features information on the cultural history of the area and even underwater windows that allow you to watch salmon migrate up the fish ladder.
 The state’s largest fish hatchery is located next to the dam.

 Cascade Locks